TosbackCgusBridge-Bot/CGUs-versions/Bostonglobe/Privacy Policy.md

 We use a commercial advertising server to display ads on our sites and we use cookies to manage the display and frequency of advertisements that we sell and/or serve.

-We also reserve the right to place a New York Times Company cookie on your computer with a unique anonymous number to ensure that your browser does not see the same ad over and over again, to sequence ads in a series, and to measure the number of unique visitors that have viewed a particular ad or visited a particular webpage.
+We also reserve the right to place a cookie on your computer with a unique anonymous number to ensure that your browser does not see the same ad over and over again, to sequence ads in a series, and to measure the number of unique visitors that have viewed a particular ad or visited a particular webpage.

 We use clear gifs in our HTML-based e-mails to let us know which e-mails have been opened by recipients.
 This allows us to gauge the effectiveness of certain communications and the effectiveness of our marketing campaigns.